Halime Sultan

-Halime lived in the Ottoman empire as a courtier during the reign of six Sultans: Murad III, Mehmed III, Ahmed I, Mustafa I, Osman II, Murad IV.
+Halime lived in the Ottoman Empire as a courtier during the reign of seven Sultans: Murad III, Mehmed III, Ahmed I, Mustafa I, Osman II, Murad IV.

 Early life

-Of Georgian or Abkhazian origin, Halime Sultan married Mehmed, when he was still a prince and the governor of Saruhan (Manisa) Sanjak.
-After Sultan Murad III's death in 1595, she came to Istanbul along with Mehmed.
-In Istanbul, her son Mahmud was very popular with the janissaries.
-However, Halime never was Haseki Sultan and was not favored by her mother-in-law Safiye Sultan, who favorited Handan Hatun.
+She was born around 1570.
+A slave concubine of Abkhazian origin, Halime Sultan, whose original name is unknown, entered Mehmed's harem via the Black Sea slave trade when he was still a prince and the governor of Saruhan (Manisa) Sanjak.
+She gave birth at least four children, two sons and two daughters.
+After Sultan Murad III's death in 1595, she came to Constantinople along with Mehmed.

+As Consort

+In Constantinople, her son Mahmud was very popular with the janissaries.
+During the reign of her husband she was described as the "favorite" of the sultan.
+In 1597 upon the death of Handan Sultans two sons Selim and Süleyman, Halime received title of Baş Hatun (mother of eldest prince) as mother to Mahmud.
+Before her son’s execution in June 1603 Halime tried to persuade her husband into sending her son to province in which she had support among the viziers and the janissaries.However she didn’t hold title of Haseki Sultan.

 She sent a message to a religious seer for she was superstitious, and anxious to know if her son would become the next Sultan, and how much longer her husband would reign.
 The seer responded, but the message was intercepted by Abdürrezzak Agha, the chief black eunuch of the imperial harem, and who later gave it to Mehmed and Safiye, instead of her.
 The message said that Mehmed would die within six months without showing whether by death or deposition, and her son will become the next Sultan.
 Safiye incensed Mehmed, and he had Mahmud executed, who indeed knew nothing of his mother's action.